What Is Embedded BI?

 One of the most common embedded analytics challenges for users is that they allow themselves to be influenced by the way they previously interacted with data.
 Picking out the right chart type to visualize the data for your audience shouldn’t be a roadblock.

 Infographics, for example, are an extremely common form of data visualization.
-Online marketers and content producers often use this popular type of data visualization to convey a lot of information quickly.
+Online marketers and content producers often use this popular type of data visualization to quickly convey information.
 Components of infographics typically include bar and line graphs, pie charts, and even color-coded maps.

 Here are other common embedded dashboards data visualizations: